Carrie Underwood, Mike Fisher Dish Two Secrets to a Happy Marriage

 So, while Fisher gives his gorgeous wife plenty of space for her creative process, she chugs coffee and stays hyper focused … until she gets home.
 “I go in and I’m like caffeinated.
 I get jacked up on caffeine and then I come home and crash,” she jokes.

-In addition to Fisher giving Underwood space during her creative process, they’ve also had to learn how to navigate another obstacle in their marriage — her love for animals and his love for killing them.
-At a recent conference in Nashville, she delved into the issue saying, “Well, I’m an animal lover and he’s a hunter” (quote via Christian Post).
+In addition to Fisher giving Underwood space during her creative process, they’ve also had to learn how to navigate another obstacle in their marriage: her love for animals and his love for killing them.
+At a conference in Nashville last year, she delved into the issue saying, “Well, I’m an animal lover and he’s a hunter” (quote via Christian Post).

-And while Underwood loves animals, volunteering at and even funding animal shelters, and eating a vegan diet, being out in the woods hunting is a spiritual experience for Fisher — one that’s very important to him.
+And while Underwood loves animals, volunteering at and even funding animal shelters, and eating a vegan diet, being out in the woods hunting is a spiritual experience for Fisher, and one that’s very important to him.
 So, the couple has learned the tricky art of compromise, avoiding meat from large-scale farms, and only serving what Fisher kills.